pinklaosa/pinklaosa/README.md

 - ⚡ I'm new graduate from Information technology at the Kasetsart university Sriracha campus.
 - 🌱 I'm on track for learning more about Full stack developer.
 - 👯 When I was in collage, my friend always consulted me about his development then I can solve the problem for them.
-- 💬 Ask me about D3.js , Algorithm problem
+- 💬 Ask me about Algorithm problem , D3.js and React.js
 - 🤔 I’m looking for work.
 - 😄 Pronouns: "มหาเทพ" this my friends call me